PathoGenOmics-Lab/VIPERA/config/README.md

 The workflow requires a set of FASTA files (one per target sample), a corresponding set of BAM files (also one per target sample), and a metadata table in CSV format with one row per sample.
-The metadata must include the following columns: unique sample identifier (default column `ID`, used to match sequencing files with metadata), the date the sample was collected (default `CollectionDate`), the location where the sample was collected (default `ResidenceCity`), and GISAID accession (default `GISAIDEPI`).
-The default column names but can be customized if needed via the workflow parameters.
+The metadata must include at least the following columns:

+- `ID`: unique sample identifier, used to match sequencing files with metadata.
+- `CollectionDate`: the date the sample was collected (YYYY-MM-DD).
+- `ResidenceCity`: the location where the sample was collected.
+- `GISAIDEPI`: GISAID accession identifier (`EPI_ISL_...` or empty).

-These parameters are set in two configuration files in YAML format:
+The path to these input files is set in two configuration files in YAML format:
 [config.yaml](/config/config.yaml) (for general workflow settings) and [targets.yaml](/config/targets.yaml) (for specific dataset-related settings).
 The latter must be modified by the user to point the `SAMPLES` and `METADATA`